 Switzerland

-Swiss diplomacy reflects the country’s economic, political and social interdependence with the world.
+Swiss diplomacy is deeply rooted in the country’s economic, political, and social ties to the global community.

 The main pillars of Swiss diplomacy are commitments to neutrality, humanitarianism, and active participation in international organizations.